johannessonlab/HetVPaper/README.md

 ---

+There are two scripts that are not part of the Snakemake pipelines: `DiversityStats/scripts/PaEcology.R` and `MutantsFertility/scripts/PaMutantsFertility.R`.
+They have to be run manually and require the input and output names to be changed in order to work!

+---

 In addition to the bioinformatic pipelines, the folder `SLiMsimulations` contains the code and simulations using [SLiM 3](https://academic.oup.com/mbe/article/36/3/632/5229931) written by Ivain Martinossi.